OctopusDeploy/blog/blog/2020-01/k8s-dashboards/index.md

 Kubricks is a desktop application that visualizes the Kubernetes cluster and allows you to drill down from the node level to a traffic view mirroring the way kube-proxy directs incoming requests to different pods through services.

-My minikube cluster isn't that interesting to look at, having only a single node.
+My minikube cluster isn't that interesting to look at, having only a single node:

 ![](kubricks.png "width=500")

-Clicking on the node shows the pods deployed to the node.
+Clicking on the node shows the pods deployed to the node:

 ![](kubricks2.png "width=500")

-Kubricks also provides a traffic view.
+Here is the Kubricks traffic view:

 ![](kubricks3.png "width=500")